 - Mute and call forwarding

 If reliability, relatively easy implementation, and robust features are among your priorities, Webex’s call center software is a worthy contender to consider.
-As many as 1000 remote employees, on-site, or a mixture of both can seamlessly and simultaneously operate on this cloud-based solution.
+As many as 1,000 on-site employees, remote employees, or a mixture of both can seamlessly and simultaneously operate on this cloud-based solution.

-Despite its enterprise-level power and sophistication, Webex is also a good option for smaller businesses that are just starting to get their call center off the ground.
+Despite its enterprise-level power and sophistication, Webex is also a good option for smaller businesses looking to get their call center off the ground.
 Also, if you’re looking for internal collaboration tools like video conferencing, Webex can act as your productivity suite.
-Their plans include packages aimed at just call center software, like the Call plan, or both productivity and call center functionality, with the Meet + Call plan.
+Choose the Call plan, which is aimed at call center software, or the Meet + Call plan, which includes both productivity and call center functionality.

 - Meet: $15 user/month